C0d3N1nJ4/C0d3N1nJ4/README.md

 ### Hi there 👋 I'm Naiomi

-- 🔭 I’m currently working on Spring Framework 6 microservices
+- 🔭 I’m currently working on Kotlin and Clojure microservices
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Spring Framework 6 and Spring Boot 3
-- 👯 I’m looking to collaborate on Java projects
+- 👯 I’m looking to collaborate on Java and Kotlin projects
 <!--- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 😄 Pronouns: ...